lidofinance/dual-governance/docs/mechanism.md

 ## Changelog

 ### 2024-04-12

+* Allowed the Tiebreaker committee to unpause protocol contracts.

+    > Without this, a collusion between a malicious DAO and the Gate Seal committee (which has to be fast and thus limited in the number of participants) would allow them to indefinitely delay a rage quit by pausing certain contracts (e.g. withdrawal queue or validator exit bus) and blackmail rage quit participants.

 * Limited the time between Veto Signalling state entrance and the Deactivation sub-state entrance to prevent the front-running attack allowing to keep the governance in the Deactivation sub-state (`T` is `FirstSealRageQuitSupport` and `P` is `SignallingEscrowMinLockTime`):